Overview of Printed Books, Manuscripts, and Reference Collections in Special Collections

 - Technology (e.g., maps of waterway improvements in Austria, 1823; books of household receipts)

-Online finding aids for a portion of the library's archival and manuscript collections may be accessed through the Library's "Finding Aids for Archival and Manuscript Collections" page.
+Online finding aids for a portion of the library's archival and manuscript collections are available.
 While the library is working to create online finding aids for all of its manuscript collections, inventory information for some collections is limited to paper guides housed in the library's reading room and in its manuscript card catalog.
 Please consult both the online finding aids and paper guides when searching for manuscript collections.

 The reading room contains a small collection of reference volumes that support the subjects in which the department specializes.
 Additional reference titles can be found in the Spencer Research Library's general collections.
 These include bibliographies, catalogs, works on the history of the book, paleography, manuscript studies, diplomatics, and the history of cartography.
 All reference volumes may be located by searching the KU Library Catalog.